Occupational Therapist & Counselor

 All states require occupational therapists to be licensed.
 Licensing requirements vary by state, but all require candidates to pass the national examination administered by the National Board for Certification in Occupational Therapy (NBCOT).
 Only students who complete all fieldwork requirements in an accredited educational program can sit for the NBCOT exam.

 If occupational therapists and counselors pass the NBCOT exam, they can use the title “Occupational Therapist, Registered” (OTR).
-They must also take continuing education classes to maintain certification (see more about this in the section below).
+They must also take continuing education classes to maintain certification (see more in the section below).

 Occupational Therapist & Counselor Licensure Renewal Requirements